 - Most disabled veterans are legitimately disabled due to an injury incurred in the service

 - The V.A. has not always had the best track record in helping those in need

 I put the last two points in bold letters to make sure the internet trolls and haters read them.
 You know, the ones who have nothing better to do than attack fellow veterans in the comments section.
 They generally don’t read the entire article, probably because they get hung up on the big words.
 They see a title, read a few lines, and go into attack mode.

-I wrote an article a few years back for The Havok Journal about getting basically strip searched by TSA at an airport while in uniform.
+I wrote an article for The Havok Journal about getting basically strip-searched by TSA at an airport while in uniform.
 The trollers jumped off their couches and attacked, spilling their hot cocoa with petit marshmallows in the process.
 One former First Sergeant lambasted me for not being a quiet professional and keeping my time in the service to myself.
 I went to his Facebook page and discovered it was covered with images of him posing proudly in his Class As.
 Good job Top, next time try sounding out the words you don’t understand…

 Anyway, where was I?
 Oh yeah, disabled vets…

 It would be great if there was a little something for the guys who didn’t put in their full 20 years and didn’t qualify for disability.
-For me I got the afore-mentioned tattoos and a lot of TA-50 taking up space in my garage (all legitimately acquired of course).
+For me, I got the aforementioned tattoos and a lot of TA-50 taking up space in my garage (all legitimately acquired of course).
 I live in a state where Veterans’ benefits suck compared to others.
-I did a get a V. A. loan to buy my house though, so I got that going for me.
+I did get a V. A. loan to buy my house though, so I got that going for me.

 Regardless, I don’t expect anything else and I’m not willing to compromise my integrity to get it.